Jerami76/100-days-of-code/log.md

  ### Day 42: March 3, 2019

-**Today's Progress**: Could literally only code for 1 hour.
-Learned if/else and worked on for loops.
-Added both to Todo list app.
+**Today's Progress**: Learned for 3 hours, coded for 1.
+Practiced for loops on my Todo List.
+Added allToggle: to change all .completed to false, if all were true, otherwise, change all to true.
+Updated to v 6.0 of TodoList.
-**Thoughts:** **Training for new job gave less time today** Did no real paid work today due to training for a new job.
-Could only code for an hour but, will code more in the next day.
-Fun to see that even though I hadn't been taught if/else, I was close when I guessed.
-Starting to think like a developer.
+**Thoughts:** **Training for new job gave less time today[cont.]** Did no real paid work today due to training for a new job.
+Could only code for an hour but, will hopefully code more in the next day.
+Still thinkning like a developer.
+Sill starting to get enough confidence to try and code ahead, even if it's wrong.
+It usually is.

 **Link to work:** [Tribute Page Project 1.2 FINAL](https://codepen.io/Jerami/full/NoKGdN)